-Post-traumatic stress disorder (PTSD) is a condition which develops after you have been involved in, or witnessed, a serious trauma such as a life-threatening assault.
+Post-traumatic stress disorder (PTSD) is a mental health condition condition which develops after you have been involved in, or witnessed, a serious trauma such as a life-threatening assault.
 During the trauma you feel intense fear, helplessness or horror.
-In some people PTSD develops soon after the trauma.
-However, in some cases the symptoms first develop several months, or even years, after the trauma.
+Some people develop PTSD soon after the trauma.
+However, in some cases people only start experiencing symptoms several months, or even years, after the trauma.

-- Recurring thoughts, memories, images, dreams, or flashbacks of the trauma which are distressing.
+- Recurring thoughts, memories, images, dreams, or flashbacks of the trauma day to day which are distressing.

 - You try to avoid thoughts, conversations, places, people, activities or anything which may trigger memories of the trauma, as these make you distressed or anxious.

 - Feeling emotionally numb and feeling detached from others.
-You may find it difficult to have loving feelings.
+You may find it difficult to have loving thoughts and feelings.

 - Your outlook for the future is often pessimistic.
 You may lose interest in activities which you used to enjoy and find it difficult to plan for the future.

 - Increased arousal which you did not have before the trauma.
 This may include:

 - Difficulty in getting off to sleep or staying asleep.

 - Being irritable, which may include outbursts of anger.

 - Being more easily startled than you were before.